 - Active involvement in extracurricular activities

 This is extremely useful information for families considering colleges.
 What’s most important when it comes to the value of a college education is being at a place where you will have these opportunities, be it a large university or a small college.
-Amazingly, results of this study are not that different from a top ten list of advice a college professor Michelle Miller-Adams put together for incoming freshman.
+Amazingly, results of this study are not that different from a college professor’s advice to freshmen.

 Hannah Serota has served as College Counselor at McLean School in Potomac, MD since 2000.
 She also works as an Independent Educational Consultant, based in Loudoun County, VA.
 Hannah’s career in college admission began at Oberlin College in Ohio,where she worked as Assistant, then Associate Director of Admissions.
 Hannah holds a B.A. in Philosophy from Oberlin College and M.Ed in Counseling and Development from George Mason University.
 She also holds professional membership in IECA, HECA, and NACAC.
 Over the years she has counseled hundreds of students and families, including many with learning disabilities and ADHD, through the college admission process.